point85/caliper/README.md

 *Scalar Unit*

-A simple unit, for example a metre, is defined as a ScalarUOM.
-A special scalar unit of measure is unity or "1".
+A simple unit, for example a metre, is defined as a scalar UOM.
+A special scalar unit of measure is unity or dimensionless "1".

 *Product Unit*

-A unit of measure that is the product of two other units is defined as a ProductUOM.
+A unit of measure that is the product of two other units is defined as a product UOM.
 An example is a Joule which is a Newton·metre.

 *Quotient Unit*

-A unit of measure that is the quotient of two other units is defined as a QuotientUOM.
+A unit of measure that is the quotient of two other units is defined as a quotient UOM.
 An example is a velocity, e.g. metre/second.

 *Power Unit*

-A unit of measure that has an exponent on a base unit is defined as a PowerUOM.
+A unit of measure that has an exponent on a base unit is defined as a power UOM.
 An example is area in metre^2.
 Note that an exponent of 0 is unity, and an exponent of 1 is the base unit itself.
 An exponent of 2 is a product unit where the multiplier and multiplicand are the base unit.
 A power of -1 is a quotient unit of measure where the dividend is 1 and the divisor is the base unit.

 *Type*

 Units are classified by type, e.g. length, mass, time and temperature.
 Only units of the same type can be converted to one another.
-Units are also enumerated, e.g. kilogram, Newton, metre, etc.  Custom units (e.g. a 1 litre bottle) do not have a pre-defined type or enumeration.
+Pre-defined units of measure are also enumerated, e.g. kilogram, Newton, metre, etc.  Custom units (e.g. a 1 litre bottle) do not have a pre-defined type or enumeration and are referred to by a unique base symbol.

 *Base Symbol*